 There are 5 beautiful mosaics in the entry way of the castle.
 Dorothea Redmond was the Imagineer that led their creation and design using over 300,000 pieces of Italian stained glass which was fused together with 14k gold.

 Can you imagine what this would be worth?
 Be sure to slow down and take in this beautiful art!
 These gorgeous pieces tell Cinderella’s story!

 11. The Drawbridge is Fake

 Have you ever wondered why you never see the drawbridge go up or down?
 That’s because it doesn’t!
-The drawbridge doesn’t move up and down unlike the drawbridge at Sleeping Beauty’s Castle in Disneyland DOES move!
+The drawbridge does not move in Walt Disney World – but the drawbridge at Sleeping Beauty’s Castle in Disneyland DOES move!

 Rumor has it that the castle could be disassembled in case of a hurricane.
 We can report that this is just a rumor and there is no truth to it, however, it is true that the castle can withstand winds up to 110 mph.

 The castle is always majestic and beautiful but during the holidays it’s especially wonderful.
 The Cinderella Castle is adorned with 200,000 lights (attached to 40,000 square feet of fishermen netting) and spectacular decorations.